JAForbes/superouter/readme.md

 You can create more than 1 `Route` type for different sections or layers of your app.
 You can define all your Routes centrally or cascade your `Route` matching in layers in a typed manner.

-The `Route` type will have a constructor function for each case of `Route` you specified in it's definition under the namespace `of`.
-These `Route` constructor functions will `throw` if a property specified in the pattern was not passed in at initilization.
+The `Route` type will have a constructor function for each case of `Route` you specified in its definition under the namespace `of`.
+These `Route` constructor functions will `throw` if a property specified in the pattern was not passed in at initialization.

 To safely create a `Route` instance from a `url`, use `Route.matchOr`.